PETS OF THE WEEK

 Create Tasty Treats At Home For Your Dog

-People don't know that dogs can actually suffer from food allergies just like humans.
+Some people don't know that dogs can actually suffer from food allergies just like humans.
 Cooking our treats is a great way to know exactly what is going into our food.

 Maybe (like me) your furry friend is very food motivated and needs some low fat treats to help them keep the weight off.
 I love being spoiled and mom knows this!
 So why not make your furry friend some homemade treats?